And42/TerrLauncherPackCreator/README.md

-# TerrLauncherPackCreator
+U# TerrLauncherPackCreator

 Just an app that can help you to create packs for TL Pro: https://play.google.com/store/apps/details?id=com.pixelcurves.terlauncher

 ## Requirements

-You need to have .Net Framework v4.6.1+ installed to run the app.
-You can find the exact version on the Microsoft site but I recommend installing version 4.8 instead of the lower ones, as it is backward compatible with previous versions but supports newer versions of framework out of the box.
-You can find an offline installer here: https://support.microsoft.com/en-us/help/4503548/microsoft-net-framework-4-8-offline-installer-for-windows
+You need to have .NET Desktop Runtime 7.0+ installed to run the app.
+You can find an installer here: https://dotnet.microsoft.com/en-us/download/dotnet/7.0

 ## Installation

 The installation is pretty straightforward:
-1. You download the archive from the `Releases` page, extract it somewhere and launch the `installer.exe`
+1. Download `installer.exe` from the `Releases` page and launch it
-2. The installer will copy all the needed files to `<system drive>:\Users\<current user>\AppData\Roaming\TerrLauncherPackCreator` for `Master` version and to `<system drive>:\Users\<current user>\AppData\Roaming\TerrLauncherPackCreator_preview` for `Preview` version and create a shortcut in the current folder
+2. The installer will copy all the needed files to `<system drive>:\Users\<current user>\AppData\Roaming\TerrLauncherPackCreator` and create a shortcut in the current folder
 3. You can then use the app by either launching it via the shortcut or by launching the `.exe` directly

 ## Usage